Priority Application Deadline is December 5th

 - Goals- and results-oriented, proactive about dismantling roadblocks and adapting quickly to change.

-- Eager for feedback to support your own continual development and to support the positive outcomes for the organization.
+- Eager for feedback to support your own continual development and to support the positive outcomes for our team.

-- As passionate about education equity as you are about doing the unsexy tasks necessary to move important work forward, with an ongoing dedication to DEIB, developing your cultural competence, and embodying anti-racist leadership and inclusiveness.
+- As passionate about education equity as you are about doing the important, but mundane tasks necessary to move important work forward, with an ongoing dedication to DEIB, developing your cultural competence, and embodying anti-racist leadership and inclusiveness.

 - An approachable, precise communicator, capable of speaking with intention from an authentic position without being cliche or relying on buzzwords.

 - Known for being responsible and reliable, particularly with sensitive information such as passwords and partner data.

 - Principled, with an impeccable reputation for honesty and integrity.

 - Proven ability to build credibility and trust, and to maintain highly valuable and outcome-based relationships with a diverse partner account base by understanding and addressing partner requirements.

 - Passion for working with educators and a desire to deeply understand thinkLaw benefits, use cases, and technical elements.